IvanDamNation/quadro_equation_soulver/README.md

 # Quadro equation soulver

+Features:

-Program can find solutions (roots) for quadratic equations Can be used as module or a standalone program
+1. Program can find solutions (roots) for quadratic equations (Equation blank: a*x**2 + b*x + c = 0).
+2. Can be used as module or a standalone program.
+3. For newcomers in programming every function have documentation.

 Use "calculate" for all calculation, "calc_discriminant" for discriminant calculation only or "get_roots" if you know